Conditional channel entropy sets fundamental limits on thermodynamic quantum information processing: Causal structure and conditional channel entropy

 For all conditional isometry channels $\V_{A'\to A}\otimes\Q_{B'\to B}$, where $\V_{A'\to A}$ is an isometry and $\Q\in\Ch(B',B)$, we have $S_{\infty}[A|B]_{\V\otimes\Q}=S_{\infty}[A]_{\V}=-\log|A'|$.
 All entangling unitaries are capable of generating distillable entanglement~\cite{HHHH09,BDW18} and non-entangling unitaries are tensor-product of local unitaries which cannot generate any kind of entanglement.

-We now show that for the special case of two-qubit unitary channels, the conditional min-entropy always saturates its upper limit, and hence, completely determined by its Choi state. \begin{proposition} For an arbitrary two-qubit unitary channel $\U_{A'B'\to AB}$, we have
+When the dimensions of conditioning system is set to $|B'|=|B|=2$, we can show that the conditional min-entropy of the bipartite unitary always saturates its upper limit, and therefore, is completely determined by its Choi state. \begin{proposition} For an arbitrary unitary channel $\U_{A'B'\to AB}$ such that $|B'|=|B|=2$, we have

 \end{proposition} \begin{proof} From Equation~\eqref{eq:SminupPure}, we see that the optimal state for the relative min-entropy of the Choi state is given by the state $(\tr\sqrt{\Phi^\U_{R_BB}})^{-1}\sqrt{\Phi^U_{R_BB}}$.